Christian theology: Trinity

 For most Christians, beliefs about God are enshrined in the doctrine of Trinitarianism, which holds that the three persons of God together form a single God.
 The Trinitarian view emphasizes that God has a will and that God the Son has two wills, divine and human, though these are never in conflict (see Hypostatic union).
 However, this point is disputed by Oriental Orthodox Christians, who hold that God the Son has only one will of unified divinity and humanity (see Miaphysitism).

 The Christian doctrine of the Trinity teaches the unity of Father, Son, and Holy Spirit as three persons in one Godhead.
 The doctrine states that God is the Triune God, existing as three persons, or in the Greek hypostases, but one being.
 Personhood in the Trinity does not match the common Western understanding of "person" as used in the English language—it does not imply an "individual, self-actualized center of free will and conscious activity."
 To the ancients, personhood "was in some sense individual, but always in community as well."
 Each person is understood as having the one identical essence or nature, not merely similar natures.
 Since the beginning of the 3rd century the doctrine of the Trinity has been stated as "the one God exists in three Persons and one substance, Father, Son, and Holy Spirit."

 Trinitarianism, belief in the Trinity, is a mark of Catholicism, Eastern and Oriental Orthodoxy as well as other prominent Christian sects arising from the Protestant Reformation, such as Anglicanism, Methodism, Lutheranism, Baptist, and Presbyterianism.
 The Oxford Dictionary of the Christian Church describes the Trinity as "the central dogma of Christian theology".
 This doctrine contrasts with Nontrinitarian positions which include Unitarianism, Oneness and Modalism.
 A small minority of Christians hold non-trinitarian views, largely coming under the heading of Unitarianism.

 Most, if not all, Christians believe that God is spirit, an uncreated, omnipotent, and eternal being, the creator and sustainer of all things, who works the redemption of the world through his Son, Jesus Christ.
 With this background, belief in the divinity of Christ and the Holy Spirit is expressed as the doctrine of the Trinity, which describes the single divine ousia (substance) existing as three distinct and inseparable hypostases (persons): the Father, the Son (Jesus Christ the Logos), and the Holy Spirit.

 The Trinitarian doctrine is considered by most Christians to be a core tenet of their faith.
-Nontrinitarians typically hold that God, the Father, is supreme; that Jesus, although still divine Lord and Savior, is the Son of God; and that the Holy Spirit is a phenomenon akin to God's will on Earth.
+Nontrinitarians typically hold that God, the Father, is supreme; that Jesus, although still divine Lord and Saviour, is the Son of God; and that the Holy Spirit is a phenomenon akin to God's will on Earth.
 The holy three are separate, yet the Son and the Holy Spirit are still seen as originating from God the Father.